From Plant to Plate: Cultivating Your Organic Garlic

 We've talked with other garlic farmers and find that we all grow garlic the same way with various nuances.
 Like all things farming, you have to do what works best for your growing conditions, abilities, and your pocket book.
 We've found that we're in a middle ground of more than a backyard, but less than a corporate farm.
 While this can be more challenging in many ways, we find that it calls on our creativity and perseverance to make it work.

-We'd like to share our current process with you and invite you into our world!
+We're excited to share our process with you and welcome you to our farm!

 Planting has morphed quite a bit over the years.
 From digging holes by hand and spending hours in the dirt to purchasing a planting implement hand made in Canada.
 There aren't a lot of small farm implements available for garlic farming so we were excited to find it.